lindaprotocol/documentation-en/docs/using_javatron/private_network.md

 # Private Network
-This document will guide you through setting up a basic TRON private network.
+This document will guide you through setting up a basic LINDA private network.
 This network will consist of one Super Representative (SR) node responsible for block production and one regular FullNode used only for syncing block data and broadcasting transactions.

 ## Prerequisites

 Before you begin, please ensure your development environment meets the following requirements:

 - **Java Development Kit (JDK)**: You must have Oracle JDK 1.8 installed.
-- **TRON Accounts**: You need to create at least two TRON network addresses in advance and securely store the addresses and their corresponding private keys.
+- **LINDA Accounts**: You need to create at least two LINDA network addresses in advance and securely store the addresses and their corresponding private keys.
 One address will serve as the initial SR node (Block Production), and the other will be a regular account.
-- **Address Creation Tools**: You can use any of the following tools to generate and manage your TRON accounts:
+- **Address Creation Tools**: You can use any of the following tools to generate and manage your LINDA accounts:
-    - [Wallet-cli](https://github.com/tronprotocol/wallet-cli): An official command-line wallet tool, suitable for server environments.
+    - [Wallet-cli](https://github.com/lindaprotocol/wallet-cli): An official command-line wallet tool, suitable for server environments.
-    - [TronLink](https://www.tronlink.org/): A multi-chain wallet that supports the TRON network, featuring a user-friendly graphical interface for easy address creation and management.
+    - [LindaLink](https://www.lindalink.org/): A multi-chain wallet that supports the LINDA network, featuring a user-friendly graphical interface for easy address creation and management.
-    - [TronWeb](https://tronweb.network/docu/docs/intro/): A JavaScript library for developers to interact with the TRON network and build dApps.
+    - [LindaWeb](https://lindaweb.network/docu/docs/intro/): A JavaScript library for developers to interact with the LINDA network and build dApps.
-    - [Trident](https://github.com/tronprotocol/trident): A lightweight Java SDK designed to help developers easily and efficiently integrate TRON blockchain functionality into Java applications.
+    - [Trident](https://github.com/lindaprotocol/trident): A lightweight Java SDK designed to help developers easily and efficiently integrate LINDA blockchain functionality into Java applications.

 ## Deployment Guide